If you've got weak or wobbly ankles, even the best walking shoes might not work for you. No, you need the best ankle support shoes around.

 In some cases, shoes for weak ankles can feel overly stiff or rigid.
-But Saucony's stable ankle support shoes don't sacrifice the springy feel everyone wants in a good pair of walking sneakers.
+But Saucony's stable ankle support shoes don't sacrifice the springy you want in a good pair of walking sneakers.

 "This shoe advertises springy cushioning while combining significant stability throughout the medial arch," Garcia says.
 "With more energy return, the wearer will feel more efficient with every step, potentially improving their ability to walk longer distances."

 The Omni is also built with a wider base, giving a more generous, roomy fit.
-The breathable upper is also built with Saucony's FORMFIT fabric, flexing and fitting to your unique foot.
+The breathable upper features Saucony's FORMFIT fabric, flexing and fitting with your unique foot.

 How to Find the Best Ankle Support Shoes for Walking Workouts